The Illuminatus! Trilogy: Adaptations

 In thanks, Wilson dedicated his Cosmic Trigger I: The Final Secret of the Illuminati (1977) to "Ken Campbell and the Science-Fiction Theatre Of Liverpool, England."
 The play was later staged in Seattle, Washington in 1978.

 No film or video exists of the performances at The National Theatre.
 A full audio recording is available as a limited edition perk in the crowdfunding for the 2014 stage play of Wilson's book Cosmic Trigger I: The Final Secret of the Illuminati, adapted by Daisy Eris Campbell (Ken Campbell's daughter).

 An attempt was made to adapt the trilogy in comic book form beginning in the 1980s, by "Eye-n-Apple Productions" headed by Icarus!
 Icarus! met with Wilson in 1984 and subsequently obtained permission from Wilson's agent to adapt the trilogy.
 Illuminatus! #1 was issued in July 1987, then reissued in substantially revised form later that year by Rip Off Press (who had published the original 4th edition of the Principia Discordia in 1970).

 A second issue followed in 1990, and a third in March 1991, after which the venture stalled (although several ashcans of the as yet unpublished Fourth Trip were distributed at comic book conventions in the Detroit and Chicago areas between 1991 and 2006).

+A new comic book adaptation was launched in 2024, Tales of Illuminatus!, with two issues released so far and a third coming in the Summer of 2026.